The Angel on the High Street

 that bright mid-morning in early June

-a dizzying, earthy, bitter-sweet cloud of vapour
+a steamy, earthy, bitter-sweet cloud

 engulfed